 How AWS is bringing the Cloud to the ‘Edge’

-While enterprises realize that moving to the cloud is inevitable to take advantage of scalability, agility, and many other benefits that it has to offer, security in the public cloud remains a concern.
-91% of organizations feel data security in the cloud is a growing concern with individual and organized hackers becoming more adept at exploiting vulnerabilities in cloud systems, which is why many hold back from having mission-critical workloads and data in the cloud.
+While enterprises realize that moving to the cloud is inevitable to take advantage of scalability, agility, and many other benefits, security in the public cloud remains a concern.
+91% of organizations feel data security in the cloud is a growing concern, with individual and organized hackers becoming more adept at exploiting vulnerabilities in cloud systems, which is why many hold back from having mission-critical workloads and data in the cloud.

 Common AWS Security Threats

-Despite the airtight security that AWS offers, AWS Security Report reveals that enterprise data and workloads are not entirely secure in the cloud.
+Despite AWS’s airtight security, AWS Security Report reveals that enterprise data and workloads are not entirely secure in the cloud.

 1. Blind spots

 Infrastructure security visibility is a challenge for cybersecurity professionals, especially when the workloads are in a public cloud.
-While cloud platforms like AWS allow distributed control and access to data and workloads from anywhere, it also poses a challenge of having complete infrastructure visibility for the enterprise.
+While cloud platforms like AWS allow distributed control and access to data and workloads from anywhere, it also poses the challenge of having complete infrastructure visibility for the enterprise.
 Enterprises cannot secure what they do not know exists.
-Since security in AWS is a shared responsibility, enterprises need to have end-to-end visibility of the infrastructure and ensure all the endpoints are secured.
+Since security in AWS is a shared responsibility, enterprises need to have end-to-end infrastructure visibility and ensure all the endpoints are secured.

 3. Incompatible with legacy security solutions

-Traditional host and network-based security tools are not compatible with the distributed virtual environment that AWS provides.
+Traditional host and network-based security tools are incompatible with AWS’s distributed virtual environment.
 Enterprises already invested in legacy security solutions find it difficult to deal with the digital risk of moving to the cloud.
-According to the 2019 AWS Cloud Security Report, 85% of enterprises confirm that legacy security solutions either have limited functionality or are non-functional in AWS.
+According to the 2019 AWS Cloud Security Report, 85% of enterprises confirm that legacy security solutions have limited functionality or are non-functional in AWS.

 AWS Security Best Practices in 2021: 4 Simple Ways to Maximize your Data Security in AWS